Patients & Visitors Find & Contact us Working for us About us For GPs

 Clinical Advice

-We are happy to give clinical advice by telephone via consultant connect or for advice by email please contact us at ruh-tr.gastrosecs@nhs.net
+We are happy to give clinical advice on weekdays via Cinapsis (a system that connects GPs to specialists) or for advice by email please contact us at ruh-tr.gastrosecs@nhs.net

-The inbox is checked on a daily basis by the departmental secretaries and enquiries distributed as appropriate.
+The inbox is checked on a daily basis during the working week by the departmental secretaries and enquiries distributed as appropriate.
 You may be able to find help with some queries in our FAQ section below.

 Frequently Asked Questions